tgohblio/build_llamacpp/README.md

 # build_llamacpp
 Build a custom llamacpp (server and cli) using Github Runner

-This repository provides two GitHub Actions workflows that compile `llama.cpp` with CUDA support on a CPU-only machine.
-Both produce the same artifacts (`llama-server`, `llama-cli`, `llama-quantize`) and accept the same manual dispatch inputs for `cuda_architectures` and an optional `pr_number` to build from a pull request instead of master.
+This repository provides GitHub Actions workflows that compile `llama.cpp` with CUDA support on a CPU-only machine and package the result into a Runpod serverless Docker image.
+Both build workflows produce the same artifacts (`llama-server`, `llama-cli`, `llama-quantize`) and accept the same manual dispatch inputs for `cuda_architectures` and an optional `pr_number` to build from a pull request instead of master.